 The proposal would result in some harm to the heritage assets on site, which is identified above as being less than substantial, and within the middle of that spectrum.
-Great weight is attached to the preservation and enhancement of heritage assets.
+Great weight is attached to the preservation and enhancement of heritage assets, in accordance with the statutory tests.